wp-plugins/tinymce-advanced/readme.txt

 Version 2.0 includes an admin page for arranging the TinyMCE toolbar buttons, easy installation, a lot of bugfixes, customized "Smilies" plugin that uses the built-in WordPress smilies, etc. The admin page uses Scriptaculous and Prototype.js (similar to the "Widgets" admin page) that lets you "drag and drop" the TinyMCE buttons to arrange your own toolbars and enables/disables the corresponding plugins depending on the used buttons.

+New in version 2.1: Improved language selection, improved compatibility with WordPress 2.3 and TinyMCE 2.1.1.1, option to override some of the imported css classes and other small improvements and bugfixes.

-**Language Support:** The plugin interface in only in English, but the TinyMCE plugins include several translations: German, French, Italian, Spanish, Portuguese, Russian and Chineze.
+**Language Support:** The plugin interface in only in English, but the TinyMCE plugins include several translations: German, French, Italian, Spanish, Portuguese, Russian and Chinese.
 Another 36 translations are available as a [separate download](http://svn.wp-plugins.org/tinymce-advanced/branches/tinymce-advanced_extra-languages.zip).

 = Some of the new features added by this plugin =

 * Imports all CSS classes from the main theme’s stylesheet and add them to a drop-down list.

-* Fullscreen mode.
+* Full screen mode.
 * Support for making and editing basic tables.
 * In-line css styles.
 * Much better (advanced) link and image dialogs that offer a lot of options.
 * Search and Replace while editing.
 * Support for XHTML specific tags and for (div based) layers.

 == Installation ==

 1. Download.
 2. Unzip.
 3. Upload to the plugins directory (wp-content/plugins).
 4. Activate the plugin.
 5. Set your preferences at "Manage - TinyMCE Advanced".
 6. Clear your browser cache.

 = Upgrading from TinyMCE Advanced 2.0-beta  =

 1. Deactivate the beta version.
 2. Delete the "tinymce-advanced" folder from WordPress plugins directory.
 3. Follow the above steps to install the new version.